Exclsior/Pokemon_Emerald_Legacy_Enhanced/README.md

     * Able to be used as Surf outside of battle

 ### Changes being considered:
-* (Very far in future) Adding a user option at start of New Game to enable to disable Treeko line Dragon Typing
+* (Very far in future) Adding a user option at start of New Game to enable to enable/disable Treeko line Dragon Typing changes.
 * Remove the requirement for a HM move to have to be learned by a pokemon to be used outside of battle

 # Pokémon Emerald Legacy